disce-omnes/eslint-config-base/README.md

-# Sharable eslint config with strict rules (no semi)
+# Sharable eslint config with strict rules (limited formatting)

 ## Main features

 - Rules are based on eslint version 8.19
-- Most rules are configured in the strictest way possible with a some of exceptions
+- Most rules are configured in the strictest way possible with some exceptions
 - Some rules are configured as warnings where a possible use case exists or when they are often broken during development
 - Strict mode errors are checked for
 - Most formatting rules are disabled